-RESTAURANTS & ENTERTAINMENT: Pringle Bay is known for its life music and entertainment, and with its 11 restaurants is considered the food capital of the area.
+RESTAURANTS & ENTERTAINMENT: Pringle Bay is known for its live music and entertainment, and with its 14 restaurants is considered the food capital of the area.

 PRINGLE HOUSE ECO SCHOOL was voted one of the best Eco-schools (Best Practice Award) There is also a bus service to outlying schools.

-PRINGLE HUB for a free cup of coffee to socialize with other residents and offering free bingo, chess, creative work, table tennis, music, fitness sessions, self-defence and kiddies programs.
+PRINGLE HUB for a free cup of coffee to socialize with other residents and offer free bingo, chess, creative work, table tennis, music, fitness sessions, self-defense and kiddies programs.
 Make new friends!

-SECURITY The only access road is monitored by CCTV plus license plate recognition, we have two jacked up security companies for the small community and active law enforcement.
-Our village has extremely low crime statistics as no industry, extensions, townships, informal settlements are allowed in this area!
+SECURITY The only access road is monitored by CCTV plus license plate recognition, we have two jacked-up security companies for the small community and active law enforcement.
+Our village has extremely low crime statistics as no industry, extensions, townships, or informal settlements are allowed in this area!

-ACTIVITIES Variety of activities for all age groups.
-Most obvious, the sea-based activities and hiking groups through the nature reserves and up Hangklip mountain.
-Indoor water aerobics, meditation, dance sport, sand boarding, Pilates, yoga, massage and beauty treatment, painting and pottery classes.
+ACTIVITIES A variety of activities for all age groups.
+The most obvious, are the sea-based activities and hiking groups through the nature reserves and up Hangklip mountain.
+Water aerobics, meditation, dance sport, sand boarding, Pilates, yoga, massage and beauty treatment, painting, and pottery classes.
 Come to the town hall, or join any of the social groups …. or visit the Pringle Bay Alpacas with your children.